transparentlyai/python-hotkeys/README.md

             hotkeys.stop()
 ```

-### Option 2: Using `prompt_toolkit` for All Key Bindings
+### Option 2: Using a TUI Library for All Key Bindings

-If your application is a persistent, full-screen TUI, it is often simpler to let `prompt_toolkit` handle all key bindings directly.
+If your application is a persistent, full-screen TUI, it is often simpler to let the TUI library handle all key bindings directly.
 In this scenario, you don't need this `python-hotkeys` library at all.

 **Use Case**: A text editor or file manager where all key presses are handled within the application itself.

-*See the `README.md` from the previous version for a code example.*

 ### Option 3: Advanced Integration with `get_unhandled_key`

 This is an advanced and less common pattern.
-You can run the `python-hotkeys` listener and have your `prompt_toolkit` application periodically poll for unhandled keys from its queue.
-This could be useful if you want to react to global hotkeys *while* a `prompt_toolkit` app is running but without using its native key-binding system.
+You can run the `python-hotkeys` listener and have your TUI application periodically poll for unhandled keys from its queue.
+This could be useful if you want to react to global hotkeys *while* a TUI app is running but without using its native key-binding system.

 **This approach is complex and can lead to race conditions.
 Use with caution.**

-*See the `README.md` from the previous version for a code example.*

 ## Supported Terminals and Environments